 This is a type of soup made with the cow, sheep, or pig stomach along with the yummy broth.
 It is the perfect remedy for hangovers and is also mixed with other ingredients such as tomatoes and cream for a truly satisfying taste.

-Also known as the freshwater fish stew, this dish comes with deboned fish and lots of paprika for flavor.
-This is popular throughout the country, but the best tasting ones can be found in the Osijek area of Slovenia.
+Also known as the freshwater fish stew, this dish has deboned fish and lots of paprika for flavor.
+This is popular throughout the country, but the best-tasting ones can be found in the Osijek area of Croatia.

 Since the Serbians love spicy food, they have developed this dish where they stuff cheese and some meat inside the huge peppers.
 It tastes so good and will remind you of the dynamite lumpia of the Philippines.

 This slowly-cooked casserole is comfort food for many since this is served hot, easy to prepare, and very filling.
 It can be made with meat, but vegetables and beans are non-negotiable.